 Name your hedge fund

 Choose an appropriate name for your hedge fund so people can consider it a respected and well-known brand, and you can attract investors.
 The name you choose should describe your strategy and investment style.
 Usually, the most popular option is LLP (limited liability partnership), although you can also set yourself up as a trust or LLC.
+LLC formation rules vary from state to state.
+Read more about how to get an LLC in California in this Marketwatch article.

 Write a hedge fund business plan